Edit 21st January 2021.

 1. Trials for a new type of PRRT called ‘Targeted Alpha-emitter Therapy (TAT) – I’ve written about this previously.
 Read my article here.

-2. An exclusive distributor for the TM Isotopen Technologien München AG (ITM) PRRT product currently in trial.
-I wrote about this here.
+2. An exclusive distributor for the Isotopen Technologien München AG (ITM) PRRT product currently in trial.
+I have written about this here.

 How does 64Cu-Dotatate compare with Ga68 PET and Octreotide Scans?